Kwaku Dua I: Reign

+Domestic affairs

+Under Kwaku Dua's reign, mercantilism was pursued.
+The public sector of the Asante economy grew during his era.
+The Asantehene was also notable for the unlawful extortion of payments from wealthy Asante in order to build the state reserves.
+Kwaku Dua created the Manwere fekuo, the 10th and final state administrative unit based in Kumasi.
+The office was formed around 1844 with Kwasi Brantuo selected by Kwaku Dua to head the office.
+Brantuo was Kwaku Dua's nanny during childhood and upon the election of the Asantehene, he became a treasurer.
+Kwaku Dua also created senior offices within the Manwere fekuo for his sons and princes.

 Infrastructure projects

 Kwaku Dua organized the construction of new streets to replace the old narrow streets of Kumasi for the convenience of his carriage.
 In 1841, he ordered for the construction of proper bridges across the streams of the metropolitan area.
 Reconstruction of the 7th Great Road occurred from 1836—1838.
 In 1839, it was documented by Freeman that permanent camps of road labourers were supplied by the King in Assin to maintain the 6th Great Road.

 The Ashantehene built a new village during his reign which he called "Elmina." (not to be confused with Elmina) The village contained a large square building or barracks called "Dutch Fort" which served as a military depot.
 Kwaku Dua also ordered Dutch artillery pieces although the Dutch provided immobile cannon rather than field carriages.
 This depot may have been the royal arsenal at Eburaso.
 In the mid 19th century, T. B. Freeman described this depot as the royal arsenal where "all the stores of ammunition of war are kept, consisting of gunpowder, lead bars, etc. No stranger is allowed to visit this place.
 It is occupied by a strong guard, and is said to cover as large a space of ground, as the palace."